chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

       # run the sample program
       ./hello

-   Note that these environment settings will be lost outside of this terminal session.
+   Note that the environment settings from ``util/setchplenv.bash`` will not persist beyond this terminal session.
    You can choose to source ``setchplenv.bash`` whenever you want to use relevant commands.
    If you want these environment settings to persist for future terminal sessions, copy the commands from the Recommended Settings in :ref:`chplenv.rst <readme-chplenv.recommended_settings>` into your ``~/.bashrc`` file.